 CSGR Honorary Research Fellow (2020–23)

-Kranke, Matthias (2022) ‘Pathologies of a Different Kind: Dysfunctional Interactions between International OrganizationsLink opens in a new window.’
-Global Studies Quarterly 2(1): ksab038 (open access).
+Kranke, Matthias (2022) ‘Pathologies of a Different Kind: Dysfunctional Interactions between International OrganizationsLink opens in a new window’, Global Studies Quarterly 2(1): ksab038.

 While my background is in International Relations (IR) and International Political Economy (IPE), much of my research is interdisciplinary.
-In combining IR and IPE with fields as diverse as organisation studies and ecological economics, I currently address the following topics:
+In combining IR and IPE with fields as diverse as organisation studies and ecological economics, I address the following main themes:

 - International organisations (IOs), expertise and inter-organisational relations